Diagrams for Bobbin Lace

 Highlight a thread

-For each lace ground, GroundForge displays two generated drawings: a pair diagram (based on the International Colour Code) and a thread diagram.
-Help pages, accessible by clicking on the info image above each diagram, provide more information.
+For each lace ground, GroundForge displays two generated drawings: a pair diagram (with a special Colour Code) and a thread diagram.
+Help pages provide more information.
+You can show/hide them with a button just below the banner of the page.

 In the thread diagram, each thread has a small square at the start and a bobbin at the end.
 You may need to scroll the diagram to see them.
-Click on a square or bobbin to change the color of the thread from black to red.
-Click on the square or bobbin of a red thread and it turns to green, next time to violet, and finally back to black.
+Click on a square or bobbin to change the color of the thread.
 You can highlight more than one thread at a time.
-For more colours and options, visit thread properties.
+You can select another color through the square prefixed with “Thread/stitch highlights”.
+The dialog varies per browser.

 Resize pattern